-Switching to a new phone is fun and exciting but can be tedious if you have many apps and data to transfer to the new device.
-Luckily, some excellent cloud storage services around make it quick and easy to transfer files, settings, and app data from an older phone with just a tap.
+Switching to a new phone is fun and exciting but can be tedious if you have many apps and a lot of data to transfer over to the new device.
+Luckily, some excellent cloud storage services can make it quick and easy to transfer files, settings, and app data from an older phone with just a tap.
 Here’s how to transfer data to a new Android phone.

 To transfer data to a new Android phone, you will need to first back up the data on your older phone using services like Google One.
 Go to Settings > Google > Backup and enable Backup by Google One.
 Select Restore from the cloud during the initial setup process to restore the data on a new phone.
 Sign in to the same Google account, select the most recent backup, and tap Restore.

 JUMP TO KEY SECTIONS

 How to backup your Android data to cloud storage

 Google has different apps to back up documents, photos, and messages, so the experience is quite fragmented.
 Instead, you can use Google One, which is more all-encompassing and makes transferring data to a new Android phone a little easier.
 Google One provides 15GB of free data to backup apps and app data, photos and videos, SMS and MMS messages, call history, device settings, and Google account data.
 If you need more data, you can always sign up for paid plans that start at $1.99 per month (or $19.99 annually) for 100GB of storage.